adamlilith/mcmcHammer/README.md

 # mcmcHammer
 Tools for managing MCMC chains

 <img align="right" src="mcmcHammer.png" height="250"/>

 **mcmcHammer** is a "helper" package for working with Monte Carlo Markov Chain objects produced by popular Bayesian **R** packages like **rstan**, **rjags**, and **nimble**.
 These package produce `list` objects that have this kind of structure:

 ```
-mcmc$samples
+mcmc$samples:
 mcmc$samples$chain1 <matrix of posterior samples, one per MCMCiteration>
 mcmc$samples$chain2 <matrix of posterior samples, one per MCMCiteration>
-mcmc$samples$chain3 <matrix of posterior samples, one per MCMCiteration>
-mcmc$samples$chain4 <matrix of posterior samples, one per MCMCiteration>
-mcmc$summary
+mcmc$summary:
 mcmc$summary$chain1 <matrix of summary statistics for chain 1>
 mcmc$summary$chain2 <matrix of summary statistics for chain 2>
-mcmc$summary$chain3 <matrix of summary statistics for chain 3>
-mcmc$summary$chain4 <matrix of summary statistics for chain 4>
 mcmc$summary$all.chains <matrix of summary statistics for all chains>
 ```

 Functions in this package do *not* create plots or calculate statistics.
-Rather, its specialty is making extraction of posteriors, and subsetting chains and components of MCMC objects easy (no regex expressions, no need to do `paste(beta[', 1:207, '])'`, etc.).
+Rather, its specialty is making extraction of posteriors, subsetting chains, and combining MCMC objects easy (no need to look up regex expressions, no need to do `paste(beta[', 1:207, '])'`, etc.).

 As an example example, assume your set of MCMC chains have variables named `beta0`, `beta1`, and `beta2`, as well as `gamma[1, 1]`, `gamma[1, 2]`, `gamma[2, 1]` and `gamma[2, 2]`, in addition to thousands of other variables.
 You can easily subset the chains to just these variables: